-In our opinion, the Remuneration Report of Fe Limited for the year ended 30 September 2011, complies with section 300A of the Corporations Act 2001.
+In our opinion, the Remuneration Report of Fe Limited for the year ended 30 September 2012, complies with section 300A of the Corporations Act 2001.

-Inherent Uncertainty Regarding Continuation as a Going Concern
+Material Uncertainty Regarding Continuation as a Going Concern

-Without qualifying our audit opinion expressed above, attention is drawn to the following matter.
-As a result of the matters described in Note 2(c) to the financial report, there is significant uncertainty whether the consolidated entity will be able to continue as a going concern and therefore whether it will be able to pay its debts as and when they become due and payable and realise its assets and extinguish its liabilities in the normal course of operations and at the amounts stated in the financial report.
+Without qualifying our opinion, we draw attention to Note 2(c) in the financial report.
+As a result of these matters, there is material uncertainty whether the consolidated entity will continue as a going concern, and therefore whether it will realise its assets and extinguish its liabilities in the normal course of business and at the amounts stated in the financial report.
 The financial report does not include any adjustments relating to the recoverability and classification of recorded asset amounts or to the amounts and classification of liabilities that might be necessary should the consolidated entity not continue as a going concern.

-nert f

-Ernst & Young
+I ment f Ernst & Young

-G H Meyerowitz Partner Perth 16 December 2011
+G H Meyerowitz Partner Perth 14 December 2012